zhibirc/dev-random/bits/native-and-counting-sort-compare.md

 | *Node.js (12.17.0)      |           |

 * use `1e9` instead of `1e6` of array elements, run as `node --max-old-space-size=4096 [file]` to prevent "out of memory" error

+### Theory

+_Counting sort_ is the special sorting algorithm with linear time complexity **O(N)**.
+It means that there are some requirements for sequence that is being sorted.
+In other words the algorithm is not indifferent to the input sequence.
+The core idea is to _count_ of repetitions of each element in a sequence and use this information to get the final sorted array.